blemoine/EitherAcc/src/main/tut/README.md

 ```

 We can see that the resulting type `EitherAcc[NumberFormatError :+: DivideByZero :+: CNil, Double]` has accumulated the type.
+That type can be read as "A value of type Double or an error, which type will be `NumberFormatError` OR `DivideByZero`".

 Using the library
 -------